whbdupree/DMS_DLS_for_PLOSONE/README.md

 # 2m2c

 This repository contains the simulation code and analysis for our model of basal ganglia learning that includes both the DMS and DLS.
+The publication that describes this model can be found here: [Distinct cortico-striatal compartments drive competition between adaptive and automatized behavior - PubMed (nih.gov)](https://pubmed.ncbi.nlm.nih.gov/36943842/)

+`Barnett WH, Kuznetsov A, Lapish CC.
+Distinct cortico-striatal compartments drive competition between adaptive and automatized behavior.
+PLoS One.
+2023 Mar 21;18(3):e0279841.`

 These codes require the `jax`, `numpy`, `scipy`, and `matplotlib` python packages.
 We performed these simulations using python version 3.8.10 and `jax` version 0.2.

 All figures are saved in the `figs` subdirectory.